WebOfTrustInfo/rwot5-boston/draft-documents/lds-ocap/lds-ocap.md

     {"@context": ["https://example.org/did/v1",
                   "https://example.org/ocap/v1",
                   "http://schema.org"],
-     // This is a DID, but it could as well be an https:// uri "id": "did:example:83f75926-51ba-4472-84ff-51f5e39ab9ab",
+     // This is a DID, but it could as well be an https: uri // "id": "did:example:83f75926-51ba-4472-84ff-51f5e39ab9ab",
      // This object is a person named Alice
      "type": "Person",